Skip to content

 Sheffield Hallam University: Working in partnership to develop the University’s Teaching Excellence narrative

-In the summer of 2018, Invisible Grail was invited to work in partnership with colleagues at Sheffield Hallam University to capture and express the University’s narrative of teaching excellence in preparation for future submissions to the TEF.
+Invisible Grail was invited to work in partnership with colleagues at Sheffield Hallam University to capture and express the University’s narrative of teaching excellence in preparation for future submissions to the TEF.

 In partnering with Invisible Grail, Sheffield Hallam University was looking for a fresh, external, perspective to serve as a guide in preparing for future TEF submissions.
 One of the University’s key objectives was to identify core themes for their TEF narrative and identify timescales and priorities in responding to the TEF.